Clay Moser: Back to coaching roots

-Moser's work with the Vipers caught the attention of the Cleveland Cavaliers for the 2009-2010 season where he provided the tools as Regional Advanced Scout to help the team finish with the best record in the NBA.
-Summer of 2010 was spent in Santo Domingo, Dominican Republic as the First Assistant for the Dominican Republic national basketball team where the team went undefeated in pool play and finished 5-1 overall.
+Moser's work with the Vipers caught the attention of the Cleveland Cavaliers for the 2009–2010 season where he provided the tools as Regional Advanced Scout to help the team finish with the best record in the NBA.
+Summer of 2010 was spent in Santo Domingo, Dominican Republic, as the First Assistant for the Dominican Republic national basketball team where the team went undefeated in pool play and finished 5–1 overall.
 With Moser's help, the team qualified for Pan American Games and FIBA America's Pre-Olympic Qualifier where they secured the silver medal in Centrobasket at the tournament.

-Reno, Nevada received Clay as the Associate Head Coach under Eric Musselman for the 2010-2011 season.
-He helped set franchise records under the salary line including: a 34-16 record (.680), becoming Western Conference Champions, promoting franchise's first and second ever call-ups Steve Novak, and Danny Green (basketball) to the San Antonio Spurs, made D-League Semifinals and won the franchise's first playoff series.
+Reno, Nevada, received Clay as the associate head coach under Eric Musselman for the 2010–2011 season.
+He helped set franchise records under the salary line including: a 34–16 record (.680), becoming Western Conference Champions, promoting franchise's first and second ever call-ups Steve Novak, and Danny Green (basketball) to the San Antonio Spurs, made D-League Semifinals and won the franchise's first playoff series.
 The Bighorns finished first in the league in opponents PPG (98.1) and FG% (.440) while also holding the best home and road record in franchise history, ending with the 2nd best overall record in the D-League, and 2nd in league in turnovers committed per game (15.3).
 The team didn't lose one game from January 26, 2011 – February 25, 2011, and set records against Illinois with margin of victory (41 vs Springfield), fewest points allowed (72 vs Springfield), and fewest turnovers (5 vs Springfield) all on February 2, 2011.
 They carried their winning streaks on to at least seven other games, three separate times, holding a franchise record.
-Unsurprisingly, the team's success increased attendance and increased the 2011-2012 season ticket renewals.
+Unsurprisingly, the team's success increased attendance and increased the 2011–2012 season ticket renewals.

 The Los Angeles Lakers

-Moser moved to Los Angeles in August 2011 as Associate Head Coach for the LA D-Fenders in the D-League.
-The team held first place in its league when he was promoted to the Lakers as Advanced Scout for the 2011-2012 season.
-During his time with the Lakers, he received three promotions: Head Advanced Scout in August 2012, Assistant Coach/Head Advanced Scout in 2014, and finally to Assistant Coach and the Director of Basketball Strategy, a newly created position specifically for his talents, in 2015.
+Moser moved to Los Angeles in August 2011 as associate head coach for the LA D-Fenders in the D-League.
+The team held first place in its league when he was promoted to the Lakers as Advanced Scout for the 2011–2012 season.
+During his time with the Lakers, he received three promotions: Head Advanced Scout in August 2012, Assistant Coach/Head Advanced Scout in 2014, and finally to assistant coach and the director of Basketball Strategy, a newly created position specifically for his talents, in 2015.
 He sat on Laker Analytics Committee specializing in Advance Opponent Statistical Preparation where he was proficient in fast draw, fast scout, and synergy.

 University of Arkansas Razorbacks

 On May 27, 2019, Moser signed a one-year contract with the Arkansas Razorbacks as the Men's Basketball Assistant Coach to once again work with Eric Musselman.

 On March 27, 2021, the Arkansas Razorbacks advanced to the Elite Eight in the March Madness Tournament for the first time in 25 years.
+On April 6, 2022, Moser stepped down as an assistant coach at the University of Arkansas.